openucx/openhpca/README.md

 OpenHPCA provides the `openhpca_run` tool that automatically run all the benchmarks following best practices for such benchmarks.
 This tool can interface with Slurm and other job management systems.
-Note that the current implementation focuses on Slurm and already provide some support for SSH based configuration.
+Note that the current implementation focuses on Slurm and already provides some support for SSH based configuration.
 If support for other job managers is required, please contact the development team.
 The infrastructure has been designed to be easily extensible and support for additional job managers should be